-1.12 Cash at Bank and in hand
+1.10 Cash at bank and in hand

-Cash at bank and in hand includes cash and short term highly liquid investments with a short maturity of three months or less from the date of acquisition or opening of the deposit or similar account.
+Cash at bank and in hand includes cash and short-term highly liquid investments with a short maturity of three months or less from the date of acquisition or opening of the deposit or similar account.

-1.13 Liabilities and provisions
+1.11 Liabilities

-Liabilities and provisions are recognised when there is an obligation at the balance sheet date as a result of a past event, it is probable that a transfer of economic benefit will be required in settlement, and the amount of the settlement can be estimated reliably.
+Liabilities are recognised when there is an obligation at the balance sheet date as a result of a past event, it is probable that a transfer of economic benefit will be required in settlement, and the amount of the settlement can be estimated reliably.
 Liabilities are recognised at the amount that the Academy anticipates it will pay to settle the debt or the amount it has received as advanced payments for the goods or services it must provide.
-Provisions are measured at the best estimate of the amounts required to settle the obligation.
-Where the effect of the time value of money is material, the provision is based on the present value of those amounts, discounted at the pre-tax discount rate that reflects the risks specific to the liability.
-The unwinding of the discount is recognised within interest payable and similar charges.

-1.14 Financial instruments
+1.12 Financial instruments

 The Academy only holds basic financial instruments as defined in FRS 102.
-The financial assets and financial liabilities of the Academy and their measurement basis are as follows:
+The financial assets and financial liabilities of the Academy and their measurement bases are as follows:

-Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 13.
+Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 15.
 Prepayments are not financial instruments.
 Cash at bank is classified as a basic financial instrument and is measured at face value.

-Financial liabilities - trade creditors, accruals and other creditors are financial instruments, and are measured at amortised costs as detailed in note 14.
+Financial liabilities - trade creditors, accruals and other creditors are financial instruments, and are measured at amortised cost as detailed in notes 16 and 17.
 Taxation and social security are not included in the financial instruments disclosure definition.
-Deferred income is not deemed to be a financial liability, as the cash settlement has already taken place and there is an obligation to deliver services rather than cash or another financial instruments.
+Deferred income is not deemed to be a financial liability, as the cash settlement has already taken place and there is an obligation to deliver services rather than cash or another financial instrument.